if1live/VRTK/Assets/VRTK/Documentation/API.md

 ### Overview

-The Child Of Controller Grab Attach script is used to make the grabbed object a child of the grabbing object upon grab.

-The object upon grab will naturally track the position and rotation of the grabbing object as it is a child of the grabbing game object.
+Sets the grabbed Interactable Object to be a child of the grabbing object.

-The rigidbody of the object will be set to kinematic upon grab and returned to it's original state on release.
+  > The Interactable Object will have 1:1 tracking of the grabbing object, however it will also have reduced collision detection and will be able to pass through other colliders.

+**Script Usage:**
+ * Place the `VRTK_ChildOfControllerGrabAttach` script on either:
+   * The GameObject of the Interactable Object to detect interactions on.
+   * Any other scene GameObject and then link that GameObject to the Interactable Objects `Grab Attach Mechanic Script` parameter to denote use of the grab mechanic.

 ### Class Methods